Matthew A. Swain, Chief

 A. Parking space on the campus is limited.
 Therefore, all spaces are decal or special permit parking only.

-B. Student decals are included in tuition and may be picked up in the Turley Student Services Center; Monday through Friday from 8:00 a.m. to 4:00 p.m.
+B. Student decals are included in tuition and may be picked up in either the Turley Student Services Center or Campus Police Department; Monday through Friday from 8:00 a.m. to 4:00 p.m.
 Faculty/Staff decals are $180.00 for annual full-time and $90.00 for annual full-time evening and weekends.
 Adjunct Faculty and Part-time employee decals are $90.00 for annual day, $45.00 for annual evening and weekends and $23.00 for one term only (fall, spring, summer) or evening and weekends.

-C. Certain parking areas are designated as parking for faculty and staff only.
+C. Certain parking areas are designated as parking for faculty and staff only, such as the top level of the parking garage.
 Students are not authorized to park in those areas.

 D. All individuals who park on campus must purchase a parking decal.
 Individuals living in Fairmont State residence halls will be required to purchase a parking decal if parking on campus.